LanguageMachines/ticcutils/README.md

 Compilers:
 - GCC (4.9 - 7.0).
 It is highly recommended to upgrade to at least GCC 5.0
 - CLANG.
-Preferrable a recent version which supporte OpenMP
+Preferrable a recent version which supports OpenMP

 Contents of this distribution:
 - Sources